mm6/InternetOfThingsCourse/projects/project2/Project2.md

 ### Part 4.
 Several browsers subscribe to microcontroller light levels

-1. Write a web application using Node.js that includes Javascript that subscribes to the topic "Photon 2LightLevel".
+1. Write a web application using Node.js that includes Javascript that subscribes to the topic "Photon2LightLevel".
 The Javascript will be included in an HTML file and the browser display will show the changing values as they are reported from the Photon 2.

 2. When the HTML runs in the browser, ask the user to provide a client side name.
 This name will be used to provide the client with a unique identifier as it connects to MQTT.
 If we do not change the name for each client, MQTT will assume that separate visits are all from the same client and will only respond to the last visitor.
 In other words, we would only be able to subscribe from one browser instance.
 We want to have several simultaneous visitors.
 How you design this input request is in your hands.
 You will need to work a bit with the HTML and Javascript.